Studio Art, B.A., B.S., B.F.A.

 Why Study the Visual Arts at Grand Valley?

-An artist's work incorporates creativity, but it is enriched by the consideration of broader ethical, historical, scientific, and cultural ideas.
-Joining the processes of making with investigation and analysis fosters thoughtful artists whose work contributes to the public dialogue about those ideas.
-Visual arts students:
+- Incorporate creativity with the consideration of broader ethical, historical, scientific, and cultural ideas, fostering work that contributes to the public dialogue about those ideas.

 - Work in small classes that ensure individualized attention from faculty at all levels of the program.

-- Complete their studies in state-of-the-art facilities that ensure they acquire the skills essential for their chosen media.
+- Complete coursework in state-of-the-art facilities that ensure students acquire the skills essential for their chosen media.

 - Acquire the expertise necessary for participation in arts communities and for self-advocacy after graduation.